Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 However, JPay’s success was short-lived.
 Initially, external developers helped build its infrastructure, technology, and resources.
 The company hired people in India for quality assurance, Israel for engineering, and China for hardware supplies.
 Ultimately, offshore outsourcing aided in its business growth and expansion.

 Unfortunately, such rapid growth and expansion overwhelmed Ryan Shapiro, the CEO.
 He could no longer take control of his company to navigate it in the right direction.
 In 2018, Securus Technologies, a company providing telecom services to correctional facilities, acquired JPay.
-But the acquisition led to job losses and service disruptions for customers.
+However, the acquisition led to job losses and service disruptions for customers.

 Lessons Learned From This Outsourcing Case Study: Leverage outsourcing for growth, expansion, and sustainability.
 However, ensure to maintain some business control.